Health and welfare of dogs at dog shows

 Dog Welfare Counsellors go round the halls at Dog Fair Finland to observe how exhibitors take care of their dogs’ well-being at the event.
 Dog Welfare Counsellors are Kennel Counsellors trained by the Finnish Kennel Club.
 They advise and guide exhibitors, and, if necessary, also intervene in situations where the dog’s welfare is at risk.
 They can award Canine Companionship rosettes when they meet exhibitors whose dogs seem to have had a fun, stress-free day at the show.

-Attempting to influence a dog’s performance artificically at the show is forbidden
+Attempting to influence a dog’s performance artificically is forbidden

 Attempting to influence a dog’s performance by using any chemical substances, drugs or treatments is forbidden.
 For instance, dyeing a dog’s fur, skin and nose as well as treating the fur with chemical substances that affect the quality of hair or the shape of the fur is prohibited.
 An exhibitor committing a violation of these rules will be excluded from the show.